qball1809/App-Store/Beta-V3.md

   * No support will be given for installation issues!
 If you can't install it manually, then sorry, you are not beta tester material.
   * You must sign up for our Slack.
 (Link given, when signing up)
   * You must [create a GitHub account](https://github.com/join?source=header-repo), if not already having one
   * You must sign up for our translation site.
-(Link is in the Slack)
+(Link is available in Slack)
   * You must download the current WebTools beta.
-(Link is in the Slack)
+(Link is available in Slack)
 * Language
   * You must test WebTools in your native languages
   * If a translation is not correct, you must correct it at the translation site